Bank of England should keep targeting inflation - Reuters poll

 Brian Hilliard, chief UK economist at Societe Generale, said that having another macro target would not have helped prevent the financial crisis.

-A clear majority of forecasters, 38 of 51, said that the BoE should not drop inflation targeting, a view outgoing Governor Mervyn King fiercely defended in a recent speech calling instead for fine-tuning.
+A clear majority of forecasters, 38 of 51, said that the Bank should not drop inflation targeting, a view outgoing Governor Mervyn King fiercely defended in a recent speech calling instead for fine-tuning.

 Only 10 economists said the bank should abandon its inflation target.
 The remaining three said it should change the measure of inflation it aims to keep under control.